recoveryplus/recoveryplus.github.io/step-2.md

-# Step 2: Admit that your core beliefs were less than helpful
+# Step 2: Accept that your current beliefs are causing you pain

 ### Our beliefs create our feelings
 Right now your feelings are being determined by your beliefs.
 For example, you may believe: